flutter/website/src/platform-integration/web/wasm.md

 You can preview Wasm and WebAssembly garbage collection (WasmGC) in the [`master` channel](https://github.com/flutter/flutter/wiki/flutter-build-release-channels#master).
 As Flutter provides these features as previews, ongoing development may result in frequent changes.
-To run WasmGC code, you need special flags.
-For the latest updates, revisit this page.
+Revisit this page for the latest updates.

 **_Last updated {{page.last-update}}_**